 Operational rules in 12.8 include the following enhancements:

 - Ability to execute an operational rule before a patch job.
 Administrators can select and execute an operational rule before a patch job is run.
 For more information, see The Options tab of a patch job.

+- Availability of new steps while creating an operational rule for Windows.
 You can use the following new steps while creating a new operational rule: